Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 <img src="assets/snowpipe_channeltest.png" />

 ### Step 3 - Load a Simulated IoT Data Set

 With the channel connection being successful, we can now load the IoT data set, as fast as the connection and machine will allow.

 <img src="assets/snowpipe_streamingclient.png" />

-The simlulated IoT dataset contians six sensor device tags at different frequencies, within a single **namespace**.
+The simulated IoT dataset contains six sensor device tags at different frequencies, within a single **namespace**.
 A namespace generally represents a grouping of unique tags.

 | NAMESPACE | TAGNAME | FREQUENCY |
 | --- | --- | --- |